What is Rock Steady Boxing (RSB)

 CLICK HERE to contact us for more information or to join our class!

 These classes have proven that anyone, at any level of Parkinson’s, can actually lessen their symptoms and lead a healthier/happier life.
+Research confirms that a boxing-style training regimen is helpful in improving gait speed and improve endurance in those with Parkinson's disease.
 Call us today at (301) 957-2564 !